Shelby County Indiana

 ----------

-Aged Shelbyville Woman Passes Away Today in Daughter’s Home
+Passes Away Today in

 ----------

+Mrs. Della Kaster, 72 years old, widow of Anderson Kaster died at the home of her daughter, Mrs. Walter Aulby, 121 Elizabeth street at 5:00 o clock this morning after a long illness.
 The deceased was born in Shelby county June 28, 1863, being the daughter of Mr. and Mrs. William Hill.
 She was married to Anderson Kaster, whose death occurred in 1927.
 Mrs. Kaster attended the local Nazarene church.

 Surviving besides the daughter, Mrs. Aulby, are one son, Ozro Kaster, of this city; four grandchildren; two sisters, Mrs. Addie Heck of Morristown, and Mrs. Anna Colclazier, of Greenfield.

-Funeral services will be conducted at the Nazarene church at 10 o’clock Thursday morning with the Rev. Edith Monroe officiating.
+Funeral services will be conducted at the Nazarene church at 10 o clock Thursday morning with the Rev. Edith Monroe officiating.
 Burial will be in Forest Hill cemetery in charge of Charles M. Ewing.

 Contributed by Barb Huff for Bob McKenzie